 Online retailers can increase their sales and profits faster than a brick and mortar establishment because selling online offers the advantage of being open twenty-four hours a day, seven days a week.

 Selling online also allows retailers to sell their merchandise in any part of the world without additional expense.
-This means e-retailers can expand into global markets or target an extremely focused segment, such as selling Burkas to mid-eastern women.
+This means e-retailers can expand into global markets or target an extremely focused segment, such as selling burkas to Middle Eastern women.

-While the small retail store on Main Street would never dream of competing with a national chain retailer, a ma and pa shop may find itself on a more level playing field with its big-box competitors.
+While the small retail store on Main Street would never dream of competing with a national chain retailer, a mom-and-pop shop may find itself on a more level playing field with its big-box competitors.

 Disadvantages of Selling Online